Hotshot crew: Operations

+A crew photo of the El Dorado Hotshots of the El Dorado National Forest, 2010.

-A hotshot crew consists of approximately 20–22 members, led by a minimum of one superintendent, one or two assistant superintendents, two or three squad leaders, and two senior firefighters.
+A hotshot crew consists of approximately 20–30 members, led by a minimum of one superintendent, one or two assistant superintendents, two or three squad leaders, and two senior firefighters.
+Hotshot crews must also be composed of at least 80% second year or more senior firefighters, allowing for up to two rookies per fire season.

 Hotshot crews are proficient in a range of fire suppression tactics.
-Like other handcrews, IHCs are primarily tasked with constructing, firing out and holding firebreaks, through the use of chainsaws, hand tools, ignition devices and water delivery equipment.
-Hotshot crews can engage in all phases of wildfire response, from initial attack to mop-up.
-They are also trained in specialized operations, such as hot spotting, spot fire attack, tree felling and structure protection.
+Like other handcrews, IHCs are primarily tasked with constructing, firing out and holding firelines, through the use of chainsaws, hand tools, ignition devices and water delivery equipment.
+Hotshot crews can engage in all phases of wildfire response, from initial attack to mop-up, but are typically assigned to extended attack fires which have passed the 72 hour initial attack period.

 In order to effectively perform their duties, hotshot crews must maintain a high level of physical fitness.
-Aerobic fitness is correlated with the time it takes to reach a safety zone.
 The minimum physical fitness standards for hotshots set by the National Wildfire Coordinating Group are: a 3-mile hike carrying a 60-pound pack in under 90 minutes, one and a half-mile run in 10:30 or less, 25 push-ups in 60 seconds, 45 sit-ups in 60 seconds and 7 pull-ups.
-These are the bare minimum requirements prescribed by policy and most operators far exceed these requirements.
+These are the bare minimum requirements prescribed by policy and most firefighters far exceed these requirements.

 While not fighting fires, hotshot crews typically work on their host units to meet resource goals such as thinning, prescribed fire operations, forest improvement, and trail construction projects.
 Hotshot crews can also respond to other emergency incidents, including search and rescue and disaster response.
 In 2010, the Cherokee IHC was assigned to clear trees downed by rare tornadoes in Prospect Park and Kissena Park in New York City, their first deployment to an urban setting.